1. What personal information do we collect from you?

 2.6.3 Service Mails

 Without having separate consent, we will contact you directly via e-mail outside of our e-mail Newsletter with Service Mails that may consist of customer satisfaction surveys as well as information, offers and promotions that are tailored to you and your interests such as but not limited to care instructions, manufacturer information or offers similar to your orders.
+Customer satisfaction surveys and ratings may be requested by us or by Trusted Shops GmbH on our behalf within the scope of our Trustbadge (see Section 3.2.2).
 We will do so only if and to the extent that (a) we have received your e-mail address from you in connection with a service or the sale of a product, (b) we use you for direct marketing of our similar products or services, and (c) you have not objected to receiving it (see below for how to object).
 We will inform you about this use and your right to object each time you enter your e-mail address.

 In order to adapt the Service Mails to your interests as well as possible, we process for this purpose (a) the data collected from you when you purchase the goods or service, (b) data about your usage behaviour after we have sent you e-mails (e.g. click behaviour), and (c) the information from our Customer Database (cf. section 2.6.1).
 The service e-mails can be managed via the newsletter settings linked in each email newsletter.